hskim2019/hskim2019.github.io/_posts/2019-08-23-how-to-setup-Jekyll-categories.md

 <h2>1.
 Change _includes/navbar.html</h2>
-<p>I wanted to make dropdown menu as image bellow and added some lines in navbar.html.
+<p>I wanted to make dropdown menu as image below and added some lines in navbar.html.
 You can change header.html or other files depending on your Jekyll themes.</p>
 <img src="/img/posts/190823/dropdown.PNG" alt="dropdown">

 ```html